code-mentoring/game-nation/README.md

     ```
 13. Cool, looks like you have (a very simple) python client application talking to a javascript server via socketio.

+### Test tkinter is installed correctly
+14. Python should have tkinter installed by default.
+This command will output error if it is not correctly installed.
+    ```
+    python3 text-gui.py
+    ```